 The south face of Pilot Rock provides some of the best technical climbing opportunities in southwestern Oregon.
 Seven technical routes exist on Pilot Rock.
 To date, four of the routes have conservatively placed fixed anchors.
 To protect peregrine falcons and their nesting productivity at Pilot Rock, the south and east sides of Pilot Rock are subject to seasonal closures from February 1 to July 30 each year.

 New fixed anchors cannot be placed without prior BLM authorization.
-Please contact Dennis Byrd (541-618-2200) for additional information on establishing new anchors.
+Please contact Zach Million (541-618-2200) for additional information on establishing new anchors.

 In 2001, a pair of peregrine falcons reoccupied a historic nest site.
 In order to protect the falcons which are protected as a species of special concern, there are some limitations on these activities.